 Wahlburgers, the burger franchise owned by celebrity brothers Mark and Donnie Wahlberg, is under fire from five former employees for alleged overtime and minimum wage violations.
-The allegations involve common violations in the restaurant industry, and a high profile case like this will illuminate the issue for those in the dark about their rights.
+The allegations involve common violations in the restaurant industry, and a high-profile case like this will illuminate the issue for those in the dark about their employment rights.

 The former employees allege that their rights under both the Federal Fair Labor Standards Act and New York Labor Law were infringed, according to the Hollywood Reporter.

-The labor and wage violations that occurred at Wahlburgers are quite common in the restaurant industry, and to better inform employees of what they need to watch out for, here is a list of basic rights restaurants workers have in the workplace.
+The labor and wage violations that occurred at Wahlburgers are quite common in the restaurant industry, and to better inform employees of what they need to watch out for, here is a list of basic rights restaurants workers are entitled to in the workplace.

 Work Over 40 Hours a Week?
 You Could Be Owed Overtime

 There are employees exempt from overtime, but they must meet specific criteria outlined in the FLSA.
-Rarely will a restaurant worker qualify for an overtime exemption, so if you are a restaurant worker and your boss tells you that you are exempt from overtime, you will need to make sure you’re not being denied money that’s yours.
+Rarely will a restaurant worker qualify for an overtime exemption, so if you are a restaurant worker and your boss tells you that you are exempt from overtime, you should always confirm that this is actually true, or you could be losing out on money that is rightfully yours.

 These practices are illegal, according to the FLSA and related state laws.
 If you are at work, you are owed at least the minimum wage for each hour worked.